-That time Toronto demolished the heart of Yonge St.
+That time Toronto demolished everything around Yonge and Queen

 Strolling around Yonge and Queen streets in the late 1970s would have felt eerily reminiscent of entering a war zone.
 Massive buildings lay smouldering in half-ruins, work crews scrambled to remove steel and bricks, and everywhere people would stop and stare at the magnitude of it all.